anesthetice/Sulmo/README.md

 ### Sulmo - llama.cpp tui written in rust

-A pretty barebones terminal user interface for prompting GGML models using llama.cpp
+A pretty barebones terminal user interface for prompting GGUF models using llama.cpp

 built in rust using ratatui